Truck Accidents. Cleveland Truck Accident Attorneys

 - Loss of enjoyment/lost or reduced quality of life

-Additionally, if your family member or loved one was killed in a truck accident, you may be able to recover compensation for medical bills incurred prior to death, funeral costs, loss of companionship, emotional distress, and other damages.
-In cases of severe negligence, victims may be able to recover punitive damages, which are meant to punish the liable party.
+If your family member or loved one was killed in a truck accident, you may be able to recover compensation for medical bills before death, funeral costs, loss of companionship, emotional distress, and other damages.
+In cases of severe negligence, victims may be able to recover punitive damages, which are meant to punish the party at fault.

-Proving fault in a car accident can be complex, but in an accident with a commercial vehicle, the process of proving fault can be much more difficult and complicated.
+The process of proving fault is complicated in truck accident cases.
 Why?
 Because liability can be spread out across multiple parties.
-In many cases, not only can the truck driver be held at fault, but so can the company that employs him, the company that’s leasing the trailer he’s hauling, and the company that loaded the trailer.
+In many cases, not only can the truck driver be held at fault, but so can the company that employs them, the company that’s leasing the trailer they’re hauling, and the company that loaded the trailer.

-The truck manufacturer, parts manufacturer, or even the mechanic or maintenance team may also bear some responsibility, along with the jurisdiction responsible for maintaining the roadway where the accident happened.
+The truck manufacturer, parts manufacturer, or even the maintenance team may also have some responsibility, along with the jurisdiction responsible for maintaining the roadway where the accident happened.
 State, local, and federal laws all can come into play, including laws that govern the safety rules and regulations a truck company and driver must follow to even travel on the roadways.

 When a truck accident occurs, the finger-pointing begins, and suddenly, what may have seemed like a fairly straightforward case becomes a tangled mess that needs to be carefully dissected to determine who’s at fault and how much “blame” each party is liable for.

-Each party has a lot at stake, and that means instead of being assaulted on one front, as is common with most car accident cases, you suddenly find yourself dealing with multiple parties and multiple insurance companies, and each insurance company has its own team of experienced legal teams ready to defend its own interests and attempt to shift blame elsewhere.
-This is why it is crucial for you to have your own legal representation.
+Each party has a lot at stake, and that means you may suddenly find yourself dealing with multiple parties and multiple insurance companies.
+Every insurance company has a team of experienced attorneys who are ready to defend their interests and attempt to shift blame elsewhere.
+This is why you should have your own legal representation.

-To determine fault in a truck accident, you need to start with as much data as you can.
-That may mean gathering police reports, firsthand witness accounts, driver and passenger interviews, expert witness testimony and other information, and it can also mean a lot of behind-the-scenes investigation of the parties involved, including determining whether the driver or other parties have had prior accidents or violations.
+To determine who is at fault in a commercial truck accident, you need to gather as much information as you can.
+That may mean gathering police reports, firsthand witness accounts, driver and passenger interviews, expert witness testimony, and other information.
+It can also mean a lot of behind-the-scenes investigation of the parties involved, including determining whether the driver or other parties have had prior accidents or violations.